 Acceptance to GCU does not guarantee acceptance as a social work major.
-The student will be accepted as a social work major after completion of SW203 with a grade of C or better.
+The student will be accepted as a social work major after completion of SW101 and SW203 with a grade of C or better.
 The student Policy and Procedures Manual clearly outlines the acceptance process to be followed by each student.
-The Policy and Procedures Manual may be found at georgian.edu/socialwork.
+The Field Manual and Policy and Procedures Manual may be found at georgian.edu/academics/undergraduate/social-work/.